Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Overview of Zak-OTFS

-where the final step follows on substituting~\eqref{eq:sys_model4} in~\eqref{eq:sys_model6}.
-In~\eqref{eq:sys_model7}, $\mathbf{h}_{\mathsf{eff}}(\tau,\nu)$ denotes the \emph{effective channel}\footnote{the effective channel approximates the physical channel when all paths are resolvable in delay with bandwidth $B$ and in Doppler with time $T$} that encompasses the effects of the physical scattering environment as well as pulse shaping and matched filtering~\cite{otfs_book,bitspaper1,bitspaper2}:
+where $\mathbf{h}_{\mathsf{eff}}(\tau,\nu)$ denotes the \emph{effective channel}\footnote{the effective channel approximates the physical channel when all paths are resolvable in delay with bandwidth $B$ and in Doppler with time $T$} that encompasses the effects of the physical scattering environment as well as pulse shaping and matched filtering~\cite{otfs_book,bitspaper1,bitspaper2}: